mpv-player/mpv/DOCS/man/osc.rst

     Enable the OSC when fullscreen

 ``scalewindowed``
-    Default: 1.5
+    Default: 1.0

-    Scale factor of the OSC when windowed
+    Scale factor of the OSC when windowed.

 ``scalefullscreen``
-    Default: 1.5
+    Default: 1.0

     Scale factor of the OSC when fullscreen